top of page

 2. Redirect payload creation

-3. Path inclusion and encoding
+3. Path traversal and encoding

 3. Lessons learned